How to Move Houseplants Indoors for the Winter: Step-By-Step Guide

 Neem oil is a harmless yet highly effective pest eradicator.
 It suffocates pests such as aphids, mealybugs, and spider mites and disrupts how they feed.
 However, neem oil alone isn’t as effective as it has no effect once it dries.
 So, it’s advisable to use pesticides with neem oil.

-Now that we’ve looked at how to eliminate pests on your outdoor house plants before bringing them indoors, let’s take a look at the next preparation step, cleaning them.
+Now that we’ve looked at eliminating pests on your outdoor house plants before bringing them indoors, let’s look at the next preparation step: cleaning them.

 How to Clean Outdoor Houseplants Before Moving Them Indoors

-Apart from having pests, outdoor plant leaves also attract dust, dirt, and other debris while outside.
-So, it’s recommendable to clean them before bringing them inside.
+Apart from pests, outdoor plant leaves also attract dust, dirt, and other debris outside.
+So, it’s recommended to clean them before bringing them inside.
 Luckily, cleaning your houseplant’s leaves isn’t hard.

 You can gently clean them using a damp cheesecloth or paper towel.
 Alternatively, you can dilute liquid dishwashing soap, spray the mixture on the leaves, and wipe it off.
 Insecticidal soap is also an excellent alternative as it helps clean the leaves and eliminate pests simultaneously.